CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 * *AIP Console URL* : The URL to access the AIP Console server.
 Make sure that this address is accessible from the Jenkins Server and the Jenkins Node that might run the plugin as well.
 * *API Key* : The API key that will be used to authenticate to AIP Console.
 * *Timeout* : A global timeout setting in seconds before calls to AIP Console will be considered in error.
-* *Log output* : If it's checked then AIP Console log output will be display on screen.
+* *verbose* : If it's checked then AIP Console log output will be display on screen.
 To hide major information keep this unchecked.

 ![log-output](./doc/images/log-output.png)